ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/BETA_USER_GUIDE.md

 - Is the onboarding process clear?
 - Are the mode explanations helpful?
 - Do you understand what each feature does?
+- **NEW: Is the survey-to-submission flow smooth and logical?**
+- **NEW: Are the different success messages clear for beta testing vs research?**
 - Any confusing or unclear parts?

+#### Specific Tests to Try
+- Complete a survey and choose "Share All Locations" - do you get a clear beta testing confirmation?
+- Try "Select Specific Locations" - does the map open and work properly?
+- Use the eraser tool on the map to exclude some locations, then submit - does it feel natural?
+- Choose "Survey Only" and submit - is the flow straightforward?
+- Test the help dialog in the location sharing section - is it helpful?

 #### Technical Issues
 - App crashes or freezes